 |Applied Social and Behavioral Science Analytics|

-Take DS 310 (3) Data Mining for Business Intelligence, plus 15 credit hours in one of the following: Accounting, Finance, Technology Management, and Supply Chain Management.
-Students must meet the prerequisites for the course.
-In addition, the additional 15 credit hours must have the same prefix, e.g. ACC, FIN, MKT, ITM, or OM)
+Take DS 310 (3) Data Mining for Business Intelligence, plus 15 credit hours in one of the following: Accounting, Finance, Information System Management, Marketing, Operation Management.
+Students must meet the prerequisites for each course.
+These 15 credits must be from the same subject area.